creativecommons/network-platforms/Open-Education.md

 * Launched the platform at the 2017 CC Summit.
 * Monthly meetings.
 * Communications setup (see below).
 * Growing membership through targeted invitations.
+500th member joined in October, 2017!

 ## Current status